djalbat/sufficient/README.md

 }
 ```

-Note here that the `done()` method is vacuous.
-The `Task` class constructor expects the last of its arguments to be a callback and will invoke it, therefore such a method must be passed.
+Note the vacuous `done()` callback.
+The `Task` class constructor expects the last of its arguments to be a callback and will invoke it once the task has been executed, therefore such a method must be passed.
 Alternatively, a `done` argument could have been included in the `setPassword(...)` method's arguments and simply passed on.
 Here the assumption is that the caller requires no notification via a callback that the task has been executed.

 Now the `createMethods()` function can export a `setPassword()` function that instantiates the requisite task and schedules it: